curedao/docs/constitution/10-ecosystem.md

 As the global life expectancy continues to improve, the elderly population will continue to increase.
 Along with this increase, there will be a rise in the number of people taking several medications for various chronic conditions.
 In that case, the risk of drug-to-drug interactions is also bound to increase, and that is where BlockPill steps in.

-BlockPill aims to eliminate this challenge by providing a solution that ensures safer prescriptions and facilitates communication between different patient management team members.
+BlockPill aims to eliminate this challenge by providing a solution that ensures safer prescriptions and facilitates communication between different patient management team Citizens.
 This will reduce the incidence of unwanted drug interactions and allow the modification of medication with ease.

 ## ENCRYPGEN